JoeOsborn/spcs-ai/projects/1-hello-world/README.md

 Also include a Python cell which prints out your name using the `print()` function, or does some other thing you find interesting or entertaining.

-Put your notebooks here: `lastname.ipynb`.
+Put your notebooks here: `Shen.ipynb`.